 Free Neighborhood Tour

-The Festival Neighborhood Tour fosters an appreciation for puppetry throughout the city by bringing free, family-friendly performances to locations outside of Chicago’s theaters, but areas in the city where people may not have the chance to see puppetry very often.
+The Free Neighborhood Tour fosters an appreciation for puppetry throughout the city by bringing free, family-friendly performances to locations outside of Chicago’s theaters, but areas in the city where people may not have the chance to see puppetry very often.
 The tour offers a range of high-quality puppetry styles in order to create moments of community enjoyment while expanding the base of puppet enthusiasts.
 This year, Little Uprisings presents My Night in the Planetarium based on the award-winning book by Innosanto Nagara, a graphic artist and acclaimed author/illustrator of “A Is for Activist” and “Counting on Community.”
 Presented with support from The Marshall Frankel Foundation and Cheryl Henson.

 Dates and Locations

 Friday, January 20 at 4:30pm

 Marshall Field’s Garden Apartments / Art on Sedgwick

 ETA Creative Arts Foundation

 7558 S. South Chicago Ave.

 Running Time: 45 mins